 Church of the Ascension is passionate about the community it serves and the people who make it a beacon of hope and love for those around us.
-Giving to the Church makes it possible to be that beacon, through food, clothing and other ministries.
+Giving to the Church answers the need that we all have to make a difference in the world through our generosity and makes it possible for the Church to be that beacon, through food, clothing and other ministries.

 Each year in October we prepare our budget for the following year and we ask each parishioner to fill out a pledge card to let us know how much they anticipate giving in the following year.
 This pledged income is used for the running of the parish--it pays for regular building maintenance, salaries, insurance, diocesan apportionment...everything listed in our published budget.

 As our parish grows and changes, our needs change and our building needs to be upgraded and repaired on a regular basis.
-In 2016-2017 we completed the lift which made our facility even more accessible allowing those who are in wheel chairs or have difficulty navigating the stairs from our worship space down to the Great Hall.
-Additional work is ongoing on the peaked part of the East Wall in the Sanctuary because it has begun leaking and we want to stop any further damage and repair the existing damage.
+In 2016-2017 we completed the lift from the Church to the Great Hall, which makes our facility even more accessible by allowing those who are in wheel chairs or have difficulty navigating the stairs from our worship space down to the Great Hall.

 Our EM Skinner organ is an amazing instrument that is almost 100 years old.
-We have had it at Church of the Ascension since the 1960's.
-Because this is a pipe organ, it requires regular maintenance.
-Currently, we are needing to do some organ repairs to fix some keys that aren't playing, as well as stops that are not working.
-This repair will cost approximately $35,000.
-And in five years we are planning to have the entire organ restored which will entail dismantling each of the 3,000+ pipes, cleaning each pipe, cleaning the chambers where the pipes live, and then putting it all back together.
-A lot of dust can collect over fifty years and the organ will have a much cleaner and richer sound after this is done.
-A conservative estimate for this project is $1,250,000.
+We have had it at Church of the Ascension since the late 1960's.
+As with all musical instruments, this pipe organ requires regular maintenance.
+In the future, we plan to have the entire organ restored which will entail dismantling each of the 3,500+ pipes, cleaning each pipe, cleaning the chambers where the pipes live, rebuilding all the wind chests and mechanisms, and then putting it all back together.
+The organ will have a much cleaner and more transparent sound after this work is completed.
+One estimate for this project is $1,550,000.

-On the first Sunday of each month, all unpledged income is designated to the rector's discretionary account.
-The rector uses these funds to provide emergency help to those in need, to pay for youth to go to diocesan activities, to support the Care Closet, to help parishioners attend workshops, to help pay for unfunded neighborhood initiatives that s/he feels are important to support.
+On the first Sunday of each month, all undesignated income from the Offerings is deposited to the Clergy Discretionary Fund.
+The Priest uses these funds to provide emergency help to those in need, to pay for youth to go to diocesan activities, to support the Care Closet, to help parishioners attend workshops, and to help pay for unfunded neighborhood initiatives that they believe are important to support.